Skip to content

 • Credible supporting evidence of the personal trauma incident or evidence of a marker in the in-service or post-service records

-• Indication that the PTSD symptoms may be associated with the claimed MST stressor (established by applying a low threshold and liberal approach satisfied by virtue of a current diagnosis or symptoms and the presence of a marker), and
+• An indication that the PTSD symptoms may be associated with the claimed MST stressor (established by applying a low threshold and liberal approach satisfied by virtue of a current diagnosis or symptoms and the presence of a marker) and

-• Medical evidence adequate for rating purposes is not already on record.
+• Medical evidence adequate for rating purposes still needs to be added to the record.

 WATCH NOW: “How to File a VA Claim for PTSD”